 One of the tools lenders use to evaluate the value of a borrower’s personal assets is the personal financial statement.
 This looks at an individuals assets and liabilities.

 Bank loans are a popular source of small business funding, however, they can be difficult to get.
 There are a few different financing options when it comes to bank loans – conventional and guaranteed.

-Conventional small business loans are loans made by the bank and are secured by the collateral and promise by the borrower to pay the loan back.
+Conventional small business loans are loans made by the bank and are secured by the collateral and the promise by the borrower to pay the loan back.
 Banks like to make loans for start-up costs on hard-assets like buildings, equipment, vehicles, etc. It’s a little more difficult to get funding for working capital expenses like wages, advertising and cash flow.
 Banks look for borrowers with a minimum credit score of 650-680 and full collateral.
 Entrepreneurs starting a business will also need to invest 15%-25% of personal funds in the total project.